cunybpl/nycet_pnp/src/content/calculation_methodologies/lighting-plant-and-systems-energy-consumption.md

 <p class="equation">$\overline{kW}_{h,3P} =$ Hourly three-phase power draw of the panelboard (in kW)</p>
 <p class="equation">$\overline{kW}_{h,n} =$ Hourly single-phase power for electrical line n (in kW)</p> -->

 3. Calculate average energy consumption for each hour of each day of the week (Worksheet: “Step 3.
 Avg Energy Calcs,” column C.) This equation helps to reduce the amount of data points to a week by taking the average of each hour for a given day of the week.
-In this step the hourly power draw (kW) gets converted to hourly energy consumption (kWh) because data is in one-hour intervals. kWh = kW ∗ h, where h = 1.
+In this step the hourly power draw (kW) gets converted to hourly energy consumption (<a class="glossary-link" href="/glossary#kwh"><abbr title="Kilowatt Hour">kWh</abbr></a>) because data is in one-hour intervals. <a class="glossary-link" href="/glossary#kwh"><abbr title="Kilowatt Hour">kWh</abbr></a> = kW ∗ h, where h = 1.

 <p class="equation equation-center">\begin{equation} \overline{kWh}_{d,h} = \frac{\sum_{1}^{N_{f}(d,h)} kW_{h,3P}}{N_{f}(d,h)} \end{equation}</p>